axelvaldez/radical-companies/_posts/5-rcompanies/rstartups/2022-05-17-rbuddyneighbor.markdown

   </ul>

 <h1>Vendors Will Know</h1>
- <p>We can train retailers to tell people who call in an order that, there are two people near you coming to pick up soon.
+ <p>We can train retailers to tell people who call in an order that there are two people near you coming to pick up soon.
 If you put in a rBuddyNeighbors request, maybe one of them will deliver.</p>
  <p>This means that we need a UI for vendors to see rBuddyNeighbors activity that impacts them,</p>
   <ul>
    <li>Requests that mention them</li>